KoolPal/woocommerce-email-testing/readme.md

 # WooCommerce Email Testing
 Preview & Send Emails for WooCommerce.
 Designing, Developing, and Testing Emails.
 This plugin allows you to preview and send emails into your inbox for testing purposes.
-For example to test email templates.

-The plugin was developed to test [Email Templates for WooCommerce](https://themes.email/woocommerce.html) by [ThemesEmail](https://themes.email/).
+The plugin was developed to test [WooCommerce Email Templates](https://themes.email/woocommerce.html) by [ThemesEmail](https://themes.email/).

 ## Plugin homepage
 [WordPress.org/plugins](https://wordpress.org/plugins/woocommerce-email-testing) - Official WordPress Plugins Repository.